robertbraeutigam/scan/README.md

 Devices must ignore frame types they do not support.
 Ignoring a frame means to skip the given amount of bytes in the stream, and then sending back an "Ignored Frame" (05) message.

-Frames a categorized into several intervals:
+Frames are categorized into several intervals:
 * 0-15: Control messages.
 These are related to establishing or closing the connection.
 * 16-47: Payload messages, related to the actual payload of the communication.
 * 48-63: Messages that potentially are broadcast.